Kannur — overview

-Kannur is a coastal city and sits between the Arabian Sea and the Western Ghats and has been a trading port since at least the 1st century CE — it is referred to as Naura in the Greek travelogue The Periplus of the Erythraean Sea and Marco Polo called it a great emporium of the spice trade.
+Kannur is a coastal city and has been a trading port since at least the 1st century CE — it is referred to as Naura in the Greek travelogue The Periplus of the Erythraean Sea and Marco Polo called it a great emporium of the spice trade.
 The city is known as the Land of Looms and Lores — the looms referring to a handloom industry and the lores referring to Theyyam.

 St Angelo Fort